-Operation User ADM1 wants to add the group SYSINV as a
+Example number Category Details Example 3 Operation User ADM1 wants to add the group SYSINV as a subgroup of RESEARCH.
+This group will be used as the administrative group for RACF and will use a model name of 'SYSINV.RACF.MODEL.PROFILE'.

-'SYSINV.RACF.MODEL.PROFILE'.

 Known User ADM1 has JOIN authority to group RESEARCH.

-Command ADDGROUP SYSINV SUPGROUP (RESEARCH)

-MODEL(RACF.MODEL.PROFILE) DATA('RACF

-ADMINISTRATION GROUP')

-Defaults OWNER(ADM1) TERMUACC

-Operation User ADM1 wants to add the group DFPADMN as a subgroup of SYSADMN.
+Command ADDGROUP SYSINV SUPGROUP(RESEARCH) MODEL(RACF.MODEL.PROFILE) DATA('RACF ADMINISTRATION GROUP') Defaults OWNER(ADM1) TERMUACC Example 4 Operation User ADM1 wants to add the group DFPADMN as a subgroup of SYSADMN.
 Group SYSADMN will be the owner of group DFPADMN.
 Users in group DFPADMN will be allowed to access a terminal based on the universal access authority assigned to that terminal.
-Group DFPADMN will be assigned the following default information to be used for new DFP-managed data sets created for the group:

-- Data class DFP2DATA

-- Management class DFP2MGMT

-- Storage class DFP2STOR

-- Data application identifier DFP2APPL.

-- Known User ADM1 has JOIN authority to group SYSADMN. - User ADM1 is currently connected to group SYS1. - User ADM1 has field level access of ALTER to the fields in the DFP segment. - DFP2MGMT has been defined to RACF as a profile in the MGMTCLAS general resource class, and group DFPADMN has been given READ access to this profile. - DFP2STOR has been defined to RACF as a profile in the STORCLAS general resource class, and group DFPADMN has been given READ access to this profile.

-Command ADDGROUP DFPADMN SUPGROUP(SYSADMN)

-OWNER(SYSADMN) DFP(DATACLAS(DFP2DATA) MGMTCLAS(DFP2MGMT) STORCLAS(DFP2STOR)
+Group DFPADMN will be assigned the following default information to be used for new DFP-managed data sets created for the group: Data class DFP2DATA Management class DFP2MGMT Storage class DFP2STOR Data application identifier DFP2APPL.
+Known User ADM1 has JOIN authority to group SYSADMN.
+User ADM1 is currently connected to group SYS1.
+User ADM1 is currently connected to group 3131.
+User ADM1 has field level access of ALTER to the fields in the DFP segment.
+DFP2MGMT has been defined to RACF as a profile in the MGMTCLAS general resource class, and group DFPADMN has been given READ access to this profile.
+DFP2STOR has been defined to RACF as a profile in the STORCLAS general resource class, and group DFPADMN has been given READ access to this profile.
+Command ADDGROUP DFPADMN SUPGROUP(SYSADMN) OWNER(SYSADMN) DFP(DATACLAS(DFP2DATA) MGMTCLAS(DFP2MGMT) STORCLAS(DFP2STOR) DATAAPPL(DFP2APPL)) Defaults TERMUACC 1 ı

-DATAAPPL(DFP2APPL))

-Defaults TERMUACC